CHARAF-EDDAHHANI/alx-system_engineering-devops/0x19-postmortem/README.md

 Make your post-mortem attractive by adding humour, a pretty diagram or anything that would catch your audience attention.

-Please, remember that these blogs must be written in English to further your technical ability in a variety of settings. solution : <a href='https://docs.google.com/document/d/1dsxZ9OaEr_vRPxzxfsnfWHsg-158D22Mm0e_kxoL91I/edit?usp=sharing'>link to document solution</a>
+Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.

+SOLUTION : <a href='https://docs.google.com/document/d/1dsxZ9OaEr_vRPxzxfsnfWHsg-158D22Mm0e_kxoL91I/edit?usp=sharing'>link to document solution</a>